 - 17. Records shall be maintained of all blood or blood components received, crossmatched, transfused, expired or returned to the supplier. - 18.
-Patient's serum less than seventy-two (72) hours old shall be used in the compatibility procedure. - 19.
+Patient's serum less than 72 hours old shall be used in the compatibility procedure. - 19.
 All blood for transfusions, except for autologous transfusions, shall be tested for hepatitis and for HIV antibodies before it is transfused.
 The tests for hepatitis and/or HIV antibodies may be performed by the supplier or by the institution in which the blood is transfused. - 20.
-Samples of both patient and donor blood shall be retained at least seven (7) days following transfusion. - 21.
+Samples of both patient and donor blood shall be retained at least seven days following transfusion. - 21.
 Procedures shall be established for the prompt investigation of all suspected transfusion reactions.
 The laboratory director shall review all suspected transfusion reactions, and a report shall be given to a committee of the Medical Staff. - 22.
-Criteria shall be established for the reissuing of donor blood to ensure that the blood has been maintained under conditions required to ensure the safety of individuals being transfused within the facility. - 23.
-Records of therapeutic phlebotomies shall be maintained, detailing the patient name, date, time, amount drawn, phlebotomist and disposition of the blood.
+Criteria shall be established for the reissuing of donor blood to ensure that the blood has been maintained under conditions required to ensure the safety of individuals being transfused within the facility.

+- 23. Records of therapeutic phlebotomies shall be maintained, detailing the patient name, date, time, amount drawn, phlebotomist and disposition of the blood.
 Blood drawn as a therapeutic phlebotomy shall not be used for transfusion. - 24.
 A committee of the Medical Staff shall fulfill the following responsibilities: - a.
 Establish criteria for the proper use of blood and its components; - b.
 Monitor the transfusion of blood and its components to ensure the established criteria for proper use are met; - c.
 Review the reports of suspected transfusion reactions; - d.
 Establish criteria for therapeutic phlebotomies. - 25.
-Blood banking policies and procedures shall conform to the current Standards for Blood Banks and Transfusion Services of the American Association of Blood Banks.
+Blood banking policies and procedures shall conform to the current Standards for Blood Banks and Transfusion Services of the American Association of Blood Banks. - J. Urinalysis. - 1.
+Routine urinalysis shall be performed within two hours of collection of the specimen unless the specimen is refrigerated. - 2.

-J. Urinalysis.

-- 1. Routine urinalysis shall be performed within two (2) hours of collection of the specimen unless the specimen is refrigerated. - 2.
 Manufacturers' instructions shall be followed for all tests. - 3.
-Two (2) levels of controls shall be performed and documented each day of patient testing utilizing an automated strip reader.

-4. A refractometer for measuring urine specific gravity shall be checked each day of use with a low (1.000) and upper level standard or control.
+Two levels of controls shall be performed and documented each day of patient testing utilizing an automated strip reader. - 4.
+A refractometer for measuring urine specific gravity shall be checked each day of use with a low (1.000) and upper level standard or control. - K. Microbiology. - 1.
+Each day of use, the laboratory shall evaluate the detection phase of direct antigen systems using an appropriate positive and negative control organism or antigen extract.
+When direct antigen systems include an extraction phase, the system shall be checked, each day of use, using a positive organism. - 2.
+The laboratory shall check each batch or shipment of reagents, discs, stains, antisera and identification systems (systems using two or more substrates) when prepared or opened for positive and negative reactivity, as well as graded reactivity, if applicable. - 3.
+Unless otherwise specified, each day of use the laboratory shall test staining materials for intended reactivity to ensure predictable staining characteristics.